Software Tour

 section property calculators

-Section properties for common section
+section properties for common section

 shapes such as rectangular, circular, I-shape, T-shape, L-shape,

-T-Shape and Z-shape sections can be easily calculated.
+T-Shape and Z-shape sections.

 Arbitrary section property